telekom-security/PEBA/README.md

  - */alert/retrieveIPs* ==> returning the unique IP addresses of the last attacks in timeframe *X* minutes.
  - */alert/retrieveAlertsCyber* ==> returning the last 1000 attacks.
+ - */alert/retrieveAlertsCount* ==> returns the number of attacks within timespan in minutes or since the beginning of the current day, e.g. */retrieveAlertsCount?time=10* or */retrieveAlertsCount?time=day* o

 **Install requirements:**